Posts

 Image

-keepitsurreal, Creative commons We're traveling to visit family and I've been looking at some options online that my family suggested.
+We're traveling to visit family and I've been looking at some options online that my family suggested.
 Has anyone stayed in a yurt at the beach?
 I found a photo of this one online at Oregon Coast yurt rentals.
 When I first looked up pictures of yurts online, I found one that looked like The First Little Piggy's house (you know-the one made out of sticks that the Big Bad Wolf blows down!)
 My first thought was that the sticks would be a problem with allergies.
 Allergies, allergies, why is always allergies?!
 The yurts look interesting, but some of them have canvas roofs and a hatch that you can open to let fresh air inside. (which also means pollen and allergens inside.)
 And they all look like they are in the woods.
 Hubby takes the kids camping every summer, but I worry every time he does.
 Our family and allergies do not mix.
 I'm always so careful when it comes to housing, I almost feel like Melman from the cartoon Madagascar.
-"Nature,
+"Nature, it's everywhere!" ...

-So, what causes an asthma attack?
+Yogurt tube causing an asthma attack?

 Image